-- Water grass deeply (at least 1″ of water) once or twice a week.
+- Water grass deeply (at least 1″ of water) when the lawn is dry.

 - Use a mulching mower.
 Leave short grass clippings on the lawn.

-- Aerate the lawn with a lawn aerator at least once a year.
+- Aerate the lawn with a lawn aerator once every year or two.

 - Feed the lawn with a top-dressing of compost twice a year.

-- Check turf grass often (as you would any other garden).
+- Check turf grass often (as you would any other garden plant).